 Our answer has been the city break in our own hometown of Melbourne and spend a bit of time playing tourist in our own city.

 Even though we live quite close to many of the things we like to do in the city being that bit closer makes it easier and more relaxing especially when we subtract the need to do housework and cook.

 The city stays we’ve done so far has been great successes – helped in no small part by a great place to stay in the Ovolo Laneways Hotel.
 And it’s fabulous – we knew the first time we stayed we would have to contact Ovolo Melbourne for another stay.

-This is our Ovolo Laneways review from our most recent stays in later 2017 and 2018.
+This is our Ovolo Laneways review from our most recent stays in 2018 and 2019.